openbroadcaster/openbroadcaster.github.io/diy-cap-alert-player.md

 Enter SGC code for your region availble from [Statistic Canada](https://www.statcan.gc.ca/en/subjects/standard/sgc/2011/index) or [Standard_Geographical_Classification_code](http://en.wikipedia.org/wiki/Standard_Geographical_Classification_code_%28Canada%29).
 More than one SGC can be entered, separated by commas.

-* Alert Repeat Duration = Default 30 minutes.
+* Alert Repeat Duration `Default = 30 minutes`

 * NAAD Streams.
 Enter in 2 of your Countries NAAD Streams and Archive URL

-* Truncate long messages.
-Default = No Emergency messages should be issued by Pelmorex with all the concise info contained in first line.
+* Truncate long messages. `Default = No` Emergency messages should be issued by Pelmorex with all the concise info contained in first line.
 Selecting this, could mean reading out the entire message with unrecognizable TTS translations of websites and URLs.
 The long message might go on several minutes.

-* Play Moderate and Advisory Alerts.
-Check if you want these to play.
-Default = No
+* Play Moderate and Advisory Alerts. `Default = No` Check if you want these to play.

-* Play Test Alerts.
-Enable this for playing test alerts.
-Default = No Normally the play test messages option is for playing messages marked as Test, which normally shouldn't be played to the public.
+* Play Test Alerts.`Default = No`  Enable this for playing test alerts.
+Normally the play test messages option is for playing messages marked as Test, which normally shouldn't be played to the public.
 The test messages for public distribution do not have the status value "Test".
 They are like normal alerts

 __On board CAP Alert Testing__

-1. Simple Test.
-Generates an internal CAP-CP formated message and plays using TTS
+1. `Simple Test` Generates an internal CAP-CP formated message and plays using TTS

-2. Embedded Audio Test.
-Generates an internal CAP-CP message and plays a supplied MP3 file instead of TTS.
+2. `Embedded Audio Test` Generates an internal CAP-CP message and plays a supplied MP3 file instead of TTS.

-3. External Audio Test.
-Generates an internal CAP-CP alert message, fetches and plays a test MP3 file from Pelmorex.
+3. `External Audio Test` Generates an internal CAP-CP alert message, fetches and plays a test MP3 file from Pelmorex.

-4. Embedded Audio and Image Test.
-Generates an internal CAP-CP test the displays a JPG image and plays audio recording.
+4. `Embedded Audio and Image Test` Generates an internal CAP-CP test the displays a JPG image and plays audio recording.

 __NOTE__ _English and French are presently the only supported language for on board testing with Audio and Visual alerting_